towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ```

-If you are running a jupyter notebook, `show()` is suggested for a better interface:
+If you are running within a jupyter notebook, `show()` is recommended as it provides a better interface:

 ```{code-cell} ipython3
 ---